climate-plots/climate-plots.github.io/_projects/SST.md

 related_publications: true
 ---

+NOT CURRENTLY BEING UPDATED DUE TO NOAA SERVER ISSUES.

 The temperature at the surface of the ocean is called the sea surface temperature.
 This plot shows the global average sea surface temperature.

 <div class="row">